 As Ramsey's population continues to grow, the demand for water will also grow.
 Ramsey's population is forecasted to increase by roughly 12,000 people by the year 2020, putting tremendous pressure on the groundwater supply, or aquifer.
 As demand for water continues to rise, the aquifer, our current source of drinking water, will be depleted more and more.
-While groundwater is replenished by precipitation, activities such as pumping (wells), increasing impervious surfaces (roads, rooftops, driveways, etc.), and climatic changes alter recharge rates, and potentially diminish the recharge of aquifers.
+While groundwater is replenished by precipitation, activities such as pumping (wells), increasing impervious surfaces (roads, rooftops, driveways, etc.), and climatic changes alter recharge rates, potentially diminishing aquifers' recharge.
 View information on groundwater replenishment (PDF).

-Groundwater provides a source of drinking water and also maintains stream flow, lake levels and wetlands.
+Groundwater provides a drinking water source and maintains stream flow, lake levels and wetlands.
 Searching for and identifying ways to maintain and replenish groundwater supplies are extremely important.
-As the demand for water grows, Ramsey will start looking at alternative water supply sources and may need to explore using water from the Mississippi River for its domestic water supply.
+As the water demand grows, Ramsey will start looking at alternative water supply sources and may need to explore using water from the Mississippi River for its domestic water supply.
 Visit the Minnesota DNR website for more groundwater information.